Payday 2 Review

 Payday 2

-By Kevin Mitchell Posted on September 15, 2013
+By Kevin Mitchell | Posted: September 15, 2013

 If things start to get out of hand, the police will surely make a mess.
-Anytime after alarms have been tripped there are periodical assaults, from your typical beat cops to heavily armored FBI units.
+Anytime after alarms have been tripped, there are periodical assaults, from your typical beat cops to heavily armored FBI units.
 Think of it like a horde mode, with timed waves.

-If you happen to lack friends that enjoy a good heist, or unwilling to play with random players online, Payday 2 features a single-player mode that will allow you to tackle heists with two AI controlled partners in crime.
+If you happen to lack friends that enjoy a good heist, or are unwilling to play with random players online, Payday 2 features a single-player mode that will allow you to tackle heists with two AI-controlled partners in crime.
 However, the intelligence for the AI teammates is painstakingly terrible.
-Not only are you missing a fourth, the AI won’t provide any assistance for mission objectives, meaning moving bags of cash or securing hostages becomes a slow process.
+Not only are you missing a fourth, the AI won't provide any assistance for mission objectives, meaning moving bags of cash or securing hostages becomes a slow process.
 The enemies – in this case the police – tend to move directly in the path of incoming fire.

 Simply Put